 Heading off to college is a big step.
 Your student has anticipated this step for a long time and probably worked hard throughout high school to get ready, apply, and make that final decision.
 As parents, you’ve been involved – sometimes in the thick of it all and sometimes on the sideline – and you are also anticipating a big change.

-Your student has taken steps throughout his life – some bigger than others.
+Your student has taken steps throughout their life – some bigger than others.
 There were those literal first steps, then daycare or preschool, kindergarten, middle school and high school.
 Remember how scary each of those steps felt at the time?
-Your student may have learned to ride a bike, have a first sleepover, play in a first athletic game, give a first music or dance recital, talk to a girl (!), go on a date, and learn to drive a car.
+Your student may have learned to ride a bike, have a first sleepover, play in a first athletic game, give a first music or dance recital, talk to a girl or boy (!), go on a date, and learn to drive a car.
 Scary, right?

 Remembering that your student’s step to college is yet another in a long series of steps may help put it in perspective – for both you and your student.
 Remembering, too, that sometimes steps forward are accompanied by a step or two backwards or sideways may help as well.
-We all still move forward, or perhaps take steps in a different direction, eventually.
+We all still move forward, or perhaps take steps in a different direction eventually.

-Helping your student remember that his college years are a series of steps may help make that first step less intimidating – for both your student and for you.
+Helping your student remember that the college years are a series of steps may help make that first step less intimidating – for both your student and for you.
 It may help take some of the pressure off.

 Entering college is a step.
 There may be sidesteps or backsteps.
 But each step is one step closer to the next step and, as the Chinese proverb says, “The journey of a thousand miles begins with a single step.”